adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
+                      Build and host the best performing sites on the web.
+                      CloudCannon gives you everything you need to create and manage content for your Astro project, all on one platform.

-                      CloudCannon syncs your Astro website directly from your Git repository enabling developers to work together faster.
+                      Sync your Astro website directly from your Git repository enabling developers to work together faster.
 As for your content team, they won’t need technical knowledge.
 From Markdown and HTML to sections and data files, everything can be updated by content editors with CloudCannon.
 Best of all, no one needs to learn how to use Git.

+                      Astro’s got the lightning-fast build times and top-notch developer experience.
+CloudCannon’s got the power of Git workflows and easy to use visual editing interface.
+                      Together you’ve got the tools you need to build and edit top performing static sites!
                   styles:
                     desktop:
                       text_alignment: